nuxeo-archives/org.eclipse.ecr/README.md

 - Username: Administrator
 - Password: Administrator

-You can find more information about customizing and creating ECR plugins [here](http://bstefanescu.github.com/ecr)
+You can find more information about developing with ECR in the [Wiki](wiki) section

 Enjoy!